Cy-Fair High School: Football

-In 2018, the football team ended the season 11-3 competing in 17-6A Division 1, losing to eventual state champions North Shore High School in the Quarterfinals.

-In 2019, the football team ended the season 11-1 as undefeated 17-6A Division Champions with five shutouts, losing only to Katy High School in the Area playoffs.

-The 2020 football season ended with another undefeated 17-6A Division 1 District Championship and a record of 10-2.
-Cy-Fair outscored district opponents 345-37.

-On November 18, 2022, on a Friday, Cy-Fair High School (10-2) played against Cinco Ranch High School (9-3), both combined to score 1,030 points entering this matchup, but defense ruled the day in this one as both units rose to the occasion.
-Cy-Fair lost, and their 10-game winning streak was officially broken with this loss, while Cinco Ranch moved up to the regional semifinals.

 Boys' Basketball

-The 1969-70 boys' basketball team advanced to the 3A state championship game, losing in the final.
+The 1969–70 boys' basketball team advanced to the 3A state championship game, losing in the final.

-In the 1970-71 season, the team won the 4A State Championship, and were given the honorific title of "National Champions."
-The 1970-71 season was the first in 4A for Cy-Fair High School It it worth noting that Cy-Fair only used five players in the State Championship game againt Wheatley.
+In the 1970–71 season, the team won the 4A State Championship, and were given the honorific title of "National Champions".
+The 1970–71 season was the first in 4A for Cy-Fair High School It is worth noting that Cy-Fair only used five players in the State Championship game against Wheatley.
 The five were twin brothers Ronald and Donald Dunlap, Jerry Mercer, Bobby Metcalf and Andrew Jones.
 Jones transferred to Cy-Fair from Carverdale, when Carverdale was closed in the summer of 1970.
-The other four starters played on the 1969-1970 State 3A runner-up team.
+The other four starters played on the 1969–1970 State 3A runner-up team.

+It's worth noting that Cy-Fair's head coach, Ronnie Truitt, has a special connection to basketball history.
+He was a member of the 1954 Milan (Ind.)
+High boys basketball team, the very team that inspired the classic film "Hoosiers".

-The team advanced to the 4A state semifinals in the 1977-78 season.
+The team advanced to the 4A state semifinals in the 1977–78 season.
+Led by all state selection Alan Howard.

-Boys' basketball was co-district champion for the first time in over a decade in the 2019-20 season achieving a 25-9 overall record and 13-2 in district.
+Boys' basketball was the first co-district champion in over a decade in the 2019–20 season achieving a 25–9 overall record and 13–2 in district.

 Girls' Basketball

-The girls' basketball team won the 5A state championship in the 2007-08 season, defeating DeSoto High School in the final with senior All-American Nneka Ogwumike and her sister sophomore Chiney Ogwumike.
-The team won another 5A state championship in the 2009-10 season.
+The girls' basketball team won the 5A state championship in the 2007–08 season, defeating DeSoto High School in the final with senior All-American Nneka Ogwumike and her sister sophomore Chiney Ogwumike.
+The team won another 5A state championship in the 2009–10 season.

 Volleyball

-The 1986-87 girls' volleyball team were the 5A state champions, defeating Amarillo High School in the final.
+The 1986–87 girls' volleyball team were the 5A state champions, defeating Amarillo High School in the final.

-The 2007-2008 girls' volleyball team competed in 5A Region III District 17, achieving a 45-3 overall record with an undefeated district season at 15-0.
+The 2007–2008 girls' volleyball team competed in 5A Region III District 17, achieving a 45–3 overall record with an undefeated district season at 15–0.
 The team ranked 5th in the state of Texas and 49th nationally.

-The 2013-14 girls' volleyball team competed in 5A Region III District 17, achieving a 45-4 overall record with an undefeated district season at 18-0.
+The 2013–14 girls' volleyball team competed in 5A Region III District 17, achieving a 45–4 overall record with an undefeated district season at 18–0.
 The team ranked 8th in the state of Texas and 47th nationally.